Residential IP vs Datacenter IP: Core Differences in Enterprise Network Infrastructure

 | Dedicated Use | Available | Available | Shared |

-Platform risk engines evaluate all these dimensions together.
-Even if a datacenter IP is not outright blocked, its high-risk classification subjects the account to stricter scrutiny.
+Platform trust evaluation systems assess all these dimensions holistically.
+Even if a datacenter IP is not directly restricted, its higher risk classification subjects accounts to more rigorous scrutiny.

 Cross-Border E-Commerce (Amazon, eBay, Shopee)